 Get instant access to this and all our scores and recommendations

-Table notes: In our customer survey, conducted online in February and March 2025, we surveyed 4,580 Which?
-Connect members and members of the UK public who have bought a new kitchen in the past 10 years.
-Customer score is a combined score based on customer ratings of satisfaction with their kitchen and likelihood of recommending to a friend.
+Table notes: Customer score and star ratings based on an online survey of 4,580 people Which?
+Connect members and members of the UK public in February and March 2025.
+Customer score is a combined score based on customer ratings of satisfaction with their sofa and likelihood of recommending to a friend.
 Ikea sample size: 413.

 Our top two scorers achieved outstanding overall scores of 80% in our customer survey.